rhodyprog4ds/BrownFall20/portfolio/reflective.md

 ```

-Annotate class notes by submitting a PR to this repository.
+Annotate a whole session of class notes by submitting a PR to this repository.
 This applies after Dr. Brown's notes are uploaded, but not annotated.
 Use previously annotated notes as an example of what content should be added.
 In your portfolio, include a 1 paragraph reflection on what you learned by contributing the annotation and a link to your pull request.